adsweet/Phylogenetics_Lab/Lab9/README.md

 Use the following resource for a description of the commands: https://wiki.rice.edu/confluence/display/PHYLONET/InferNetwork_MPL

-:white_check_mark: __Give a brief summary of what the commands in teh PhyloNet block are specifying.__
+:white_check_mark: __Give a brief summary of what the commands in the PhyloNet block are specifying.__

 Run PhyloNet from the Web Shell using the command: